Best Practices for Securing Kubernetes Applications | Datadog

 Most applications leverage open source dependencies (e.g., libraries, packages, frameworks) that are managed by third parties, which means that you do not have as much control over their design or security.
 A vulnerability in a third-party library can easily jeopardize your application’s security, but remaining informed on the status of each dependency requires significant effort.
 For example, you may want to use a new version of a third-party library that includes a critical security patch, as well as a bug fix that may be incompatible with your application code and infrastructure resources.
 It’s critical to be aware of these kinds of caveats in order to ensure that you do not introduce breaking changes as you attempt to secure your application.

 Scanning code dependencies regularly—and staying up to date on issues flagged by vulnerability databases—can help make you more aware of their state and better assess the risks of updating your code to a new or patched version of a dependency.
-Scanners like OWASP Dependency-Check provide more details about a compromised library, such as the affected versions, the vulnerability’s severity, and which versions you should upgrade to in order to fix the issue.
-They can also be integrated into your CI/CD pipelines, enabling you to identify the parts of your code that interact with compromised libraries before critical deployments.
-These measures allow you to make informed decisions about how to keep dependencies up to date while reducing the risk of introducing vulnerabilities or breaking changes.
+Tools like OWASP Dependency-Check and Datadog Software Composition Analysis (SCA)—a part of Datadog ASM—provide more details about a compromised library, such as the affected versions, the vulnerability’s severity, and which versions you should upgrade to in order to fix the issue.

 When an attacker exploits code-level vulnerabilities—such as compromised versions of the log4j library—to target your application, Datadog ASM can automatically alert you to the threat.
 Datadog will generate a security signal that includes more information about affected code, the source IPs that triggered the vulnerability, and how to remediate.